-Using Cloud-based Software with no Internet Connection
+Using Cloud-based Software with No Internet Connection

 This article uses Spectora as an example because it is widely known, but other inspection software with this feature will work in a similar manner.
 How does a cloud-based software like Spectora allow home inspectors to perform an inspection with no internet connection?
 Cloud-based systems like Spectora let you work offline by downloading a complete, …